pfnet/pytorch-pfn-extras/docs/source/user_guide/quick_start.rst

 First, pytorch-pfn-extras organizes the training code implemented using PyTorch using the Trainer/Evaluator classes.

-Next, it provides the following interfaces for the organized PyTorch training code.
+Next, it provides the following interfaces for training PyTorch models.

 1. Addition of extensions for analysis and visualization
 2. Runtime changes